RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks

-Specifically, the output features are obtained by multiplying the receptive-field slider, the attention weights and the 1$\times$1 convolutional kernel parameters.
-In contrast to Fig.~\ref{convolution}, if the product of the attention weights and the convolution kernel parameters is treated as a new convolution parameter, then the convolution parameter in each receptive field are different and not shared.
-However, when the spatial attention mechanism is inserted in front of the 3$\times$3 convolutional operation, it will be limited.
-As mentioned above, if we take the value of $A_{i}\times K $ as a new convolution kernel parameter, the Equation (4) completely solves the problem of parameter sharing for large-scale convolutional kernels.
-As shown in the Fig.~\ref{convolution_attention_3}, it represents the process in which the input features are weighted by spatial attention and then operated by a 3$\times$3 convolution.
+Here $X_{ij}$ and $A_{ij}$ represent the $j$-th feature value and $j$-th attentional weight in the $i$-th receptive-field slider. $K_{i}$ represents the $i$-th convolution parameter in the convolution kernel $K$.
+However, when the spatial attention mechanism is inserted in front of the 3 $\times$ 3 convolutional operation, it will be limited.
+As mentioned above, if we take the value of $ A_{i} \times K $ as a new convolution kernel parameter, the Equation~(\ref{eq3}) completely solves the problem of parameter sharing for large-scale convolutional kernels.
+As shown in the Figure~\ref{convolution_attention_3}, it represents the process in which the input features are weighted by spatial attention and then operated by a 3 $\times$ 3 convolution.
 If the product of the attention weight corresponding to the receptive-field slider and the convolution kernel is taken as the convolution parameter, then the problem of convolution parameter sharing is solved.
-However, the most important point is that the convolutional kernel will share some of the features when it extracts features in each receptive field slider.
-In other words, there will be an overlap within each receptive-field slider, and when spatial attention is weighted, the size of the attention map is the same as the size of the input features, so the attention weights are shared in the sense field slider.

-After careful analysis will find that $A_{12}=A_{21}, A_{13}=A_{22}, A_{15}=A_{24}, ...$.
+However, the most important point is that the convolutional kernel will share some of the features when it extracts features in each receptive-field slider.
+In other words, there will be an overlap within each receptive-field slider and when spatial attention is weighted, the size of the attention map is the same as the size of the input features, so the attention weights are shared in the receptive-field slider.
+Therefore, in Figure~\ref{convolution_attention_3}, there exists the case where $A_{12}=A_{21}, A_{13}=A_{22}, A_{15}=A_{24},~...~, A_{29}=A_{38}$.
 In this case, the weights of the spatial attention map are shared across each sliding window.
-As a result, the spatial attention mechanism cannot effectively address the problem of parameter sharing for large-scale convolutional kernels, such as the 3$\times$3 convolution, because it does not consider the spatial features of the entire receptive field.
+As a result, the spatial attention mechanism cannot effectively address the problem of parameter sharing for large-scale convolutional kernels, such as the 3 $\times$ 3 convolution, because it does not consider the receptive-field spatial features.
 Consequently, the effectiveness of the spatial attention mechanism is limited.